zudi-lin/pytorch_connectomics/README.md

 ### Docker

-We pushed a PyCT Docker image to the public docker registry to improve usability.
+We pushed a PyTC Docker image to the public docker registry (03/12/2022) to improve usability.
 Additionally, we provide the corresponding Dockerfile to enable individual modifications.
-Pleas refer to our [Docker page](docs/docker.md) for more information.
+Pleas refer to our [Docker page](Docker/docker.md) for more information.

 ## Notes